NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

 **Batch Run Script**

 If using the model on HPC resources and significant amounts of processor time is anticipated for the experiments, it will likely be necessary to submit a job through the HPC’s batch system.
-An example script has been included in the repository for running the model on Theia’s batch system (SLURM).
+An example script has been included in the repository for running the model on *Theia*’s batch system (SLURM).
 It is located in ``gmtb-scm/scm/etc/gmtb_scm_slurm_example.py``.
 Edit the job_name, account, etc. to suit your needs and copy to the ``bin`` directory.
 The case name to be run is included in the command variable.
 To use, invoke

 .. code-block:: console